jku-vds-lab/jku-vds-lab.github.io/_publications/2025_personalized-complimentarity.md

 # - streit # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- hinterreiter
-- humer
-- Benedikt Leichtmann
+- Karin Breckner
-- Martina Mara
+- Thomas Neumayr
 - streit
+- Mirjam Augstein

 # abreviation of the journal/conference ... e.g. IEEE TVCG
-journal-short: VISxAI
+journal-short: MuC2024
 # when was this publication written/ when was the publication accepted (e.g. 2020)
-year: 2023
+year: 2024

 # if you have an explicit page you want to reference, use this tag; otherwise it will be generated from your doi
-publisherurl: https://visxai.io/ # add link to publisher page of your publication
+publisherurl:  # add link to publisher page of your publication

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: Workshop on Visualization for AI Explainability 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: International Workshop on Personalization and Recommendation 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle:
+  booktitle: Mensch und Computer 2024 - Workshopband
   editor:
-  publisher:
+  publisher: Gesellschaft für Informatik e.V."
   address:
-  doi: 		# e.g.10.1109/TVCG.2020.3012063
+  doi: 10.18420/muc2024-mci-ws11-206
   url:
   volume:
   number:
   pages:
-  month: October
+  month:

 preprint:	 # here you can put the preprint link (arxiv.org, osf.io,...) e.g. https://arxiv.org/abs/1910.00969